CRATERFEST has been rescheduled for Halloween Day, October 31, 2015 from Noon to 4 pm at Gold Star Park in Wetumpka.

 Responsibility: Greeters are needed at the Welcome Center/ Information Booth to welcome patrons, distribute festival maps and provide general directions and information about activities, artists, musical performances and schedules.
 You must be 16 or older to help us a Festival Greeter.
 Benefits: Free Drink Pass and T-shirt.

-Call (334) 567-4811 or email Jamie Young at email@example.com if you would like to volunteer for Craterfest on Saturday, April 18, 2015 on the banks of the Coosa River in beautiful downtown Wetumpka, Alabama and we will make every effort to accommodate you, but in some cases we may need to reassign your role, so please be flexible.
+Call (334) 567-4811 or email Jamie Young at email@example.com if you would like to volunteer for Craterfest we will make every effort to accommodate you, but in some cases we may need to reassign your role, so please be flexible.

 Thank you to all our hardworking (and very much appreciated) Volunteers for making this year’s Craterfest event successful!

-Awards will be given for most creative Glow-In-the-Dark participant DJ Sweet P and Big Papa will be playing music Be sure to wear your glow sticks!
+Awards will be given for most creative Glow-In-the-Dark participant DJ Sweet P will be mixing it up and spinning tunes to keep the party hopping!
+Be sure to wear your glow sticks!

 334-567-4811 or firstname.lastname@example.org www.wetumpkachamber.org

-Crater Bus Tours April 18th 2 PM - 5 PM Departing from LOCATION: City Administration Building 408 S. Main Street, Wetumpka every Half Hour
+Crater Bus Tours October 31st Noon - 4 PM Departing from LOCATION: City Administration Building 408 S. Main Street, Wetumpka every Half Hour

 Cost: $5 (Free for Small Children sitting in parent's lap) View our Marine Impact Crater and hear it's story as told by the Crater Commission.

-Crater Artwork Exhibit April 18th 2:00 - 5:00 PM LOCATION: City Administration Building 408 S. Main Street featuring artwork by our talented community artists and entries from local schools depicting their vision of life in the Crater.
+Crater Artwork Exhibit October 31st Noon - 4:00 PM LOCATION: City Administration Building 408 S. Main Street featuring artwork by our talented community artists and entries from local schools depicting their vision of life in the Crater.
 Watch a film on the history of the Crater.
 Free.

 The location of the Wetumpka Astrobleme —“star-wound”— originated from a cosmic event that occurred some 80 to 83 million years ago.
 It was confirmed only recently, after more than two years of extensive investigation and deep earth core drilling conducted on site.
 It is one of the few above-ground impact crater locations in the United states and one of only about six in the entire World.
 Even more unusual is the fact that the structure is actually exposed (as you can see from the rim evidence in these photographs).
 Despite the weathering that has occurred through millions of years, the crater walls are still prominent, so the rim was obviously much higher at one time.
 The projectile of the meteor impact was probably travelling between 10 and 20 miles per second.
 So this means the impact would have produced winds in excess of 500 miles per hour, and the meteor most likely struck at a 30-45 degree angle as it came from the northeast.
 They determined that it came from the northeast by the angle at which the rocks are slanted within the impact area which includes the current flow path of the Coosa River.
 This can be seen looking from both directions on the Bibb Graves Bridge.